-X, Y, U, V, Z, plus and minus - These buttons allow you to manually move the axes on the machine in the desired directions (plus or minus).
-The motion rate will be set by MFR (Manual Feed Rate).
+X, Y, U, V, Z, plus and minus (figure 2-2 number 14). - These buttons allow you to manually move the axes on the machine in the desired directions (plus or minus).
+The motion rate will be set by the MFR button (Manual Feed Rate).